 Wheaton College desires to cultivate a campus atmosphere that reflects a devotion to Christ and celebrates the richness and breadth that exists within the body of Christ.
 Given the heritage and historical contexts of lifestyle issues within the evangelical church, the College has established behavioral guidelines that will, in the leadership’s judgment, foster a Christ-honoring environment for learning, living and working.
 While there may be differing perspectives on lifestyle issues, it is essential that we have clarity on what is expected for every member of the College community.

-Why are the Student Activities Office and the Office of Multicultural Development the only departments that can sponsor dances on campus?
+Why are the SAO and OMD the only departments that can sponsor dances on campus?

 The Community Covenant’s standards regarding dancing are designed to promote positive dimensions of social dancing without importing what is negative.
 Student Engagement is mandated to implement these godly priorities by planning and sponsoring campus-wide social activities that are fun, wholesome, and community-building activities that befit a community that claims to exist “for Christ and His Kingdom.”
 As members of Student Engagement, the SAO and OMD offices have the knowledge and experience to plan and host campus dances for the College.